List of countries that prohibit paramilitary organizations outside government armed forces: Philippines

-Article XVIII.Sec 24. of Philippines constitution prohibits private armies and other armed groups not recognized by a duly constituted authority.
+Article XVIII.Sec 24. of the Constitution of the Philippines prohibits private armies and other armed groups not recognized by a duly constituted authority.

 Article XVIII.Sec 24.
 Private armies and other armed groups not recognized by duly constituted authority shall be dismantled.
 All paramilitary forces including Civilian Home Defense Forces not consistent with the citizen armed force established in this Constitution, shall be dissolved or, where appropriate, converted into the regular force.

 Portugal

-Article 46.4. of Portugal constitution prohibits armed associations, military, militarised or paramilitary-type associations.
+Article 46.4. of the Constitution of Portugal prohibits armed associations, military, militarised or paramilitary-type associations.

 Article 46.4.
 Armed associations, military, militarised or paramilitary-type associations and organisations that are racist or display a fascist ideology shall not be permitted.

 Romania

-Article 118.4. of Romania constitution prohibits military or paramilitary activities outside the framework of a state authority.
+Article 118.4. of the Constitution of Romania prohibits military or paramilitary activities outside the framework of a state authority.

 Article 118.4.
 The organization of military or paramilitary activities outside the framework of a state authority is prohibited.

 Serbia

-Article 55 of Serbia constitution prohibits any paramilitary association.
+Article 55 of the Constitution of Serbia prohibits any paramilitary association.

 Article 55.
 Secret and paramilitary associations shall be prohibited.

 South Sudan

-Article 151.3. of South Sudan constitution prohibits any armed or paramilitary force except in accordance with the law.
+Article 151.3. of the Constitution of South Sudan prohibits any armed or paramilitary force except in accordance with the law.

 Article 151.3.
 No person or persons shall raise any armed or paramilitary force in South Sudan except in accordance with this Constitution and the law.

 Spain

-Section 22.5. of Spain constitution prohibits any paramilitary association.
+Section 22.5. of the Constitution of Spain prohibits any paramilitary association.

 Section 22.5.
 Secret and paramilitary associations are prohibited.

 Timor-Leste

-Article 43.3. of the Timor-Leste constitution prohibits any armed, military or paramilitary associations.
+Article 43.3. of the Constitution of Timor-Leste prohibits any armed, military or paramilitary associations.

 Article 43.3.
 The establishment of armed, military or paramilitary associations, including organizations of a racist or xenophobic nature or that promote terrorism, is prohibited.

 Ukraine

-Article 37 of Ukraine constitution prohibits political parties and public associations from having paramilitary formations.
+Article 37 of the Constitution of Ukraine prohibits political parties and public associations from having paramilitary formations.

 Article 37.
 Political parties and public associations shall not have paramilitary formations.

 Yemen

-Article 36 of Yemen constitution prohibits paramilitary groups.
+Article 36 of the Constitution of Yemen prohibits paramilitary groups.

 Article 36.
 The state is the authority to establish the armed forces, the police, the security forces and any such bodies.
 Such forces belong to all the people and their function is to protect the republic and safeguard its territories and security.
 No organization, individual, group, political party or organization may establish forces or paramilitary groups for whatever purpose or under any name.
 The law stipulates the conditions for military service, promotion and disciplinary procedures in the military, police and security forces.